Growing ferns… with their amazing variety of foliage forms and delicacy of pattern, have always been popular as house plants.

 The Mother Fern

-A form from England, more cut and varied in size than the others, are most common as indoor fern types.
+A form from England, more cut and varied in size than the others, is most common as indoor fern types.

 More fern plants or types of houseplant ferns:

-- Adiantum raddianum (Maidenhair fern) – gives a light and airy impression wherever it is growing.
+- Adiantum raddianum (Delta Maidenhair fern) – gives a light and airy impression wherever it is growing.
 This fern grows almost everywhere in the warm areas in the world where the air is humid.

 - Asplenium bulbiferum